• Skip to primary navigation

 • Roughly chop a heaping ½ cup of fresh cilantro.

-• Place the rinsed cashews, garlic cloves, jalapeno pepper, cilantro, ½ tsp. kosher salt, and ¼ tsp. pepper into a food processor or blender.
+• Place the rinsed cashews, garlic cloves, jalapeno pepper, cilantro, lime juice, ¾ tsp. kosher salt, and ¼ tsp. pepper into a high speed blender (such as a Vitamix).
+Place the cover securely on the blender.
 Pulse all of the ingredients a few times.

 • To Serve: Serve on top of tacos or any of your favorite Mexican inspired dishes.
 Alternately, this sauce can be served as a dip with chips or fresh veggies, drizzled on roasted vegetables, or used as a spread on a sandwich or burger.